-One of our new favorite materials that we really love is the outdoor lightweight concrete.
-We find this to be a really nice and versatile material.
+One of our new favorite materials is the outdoor lightweight concrete.
+We find this to be a nice and versatile material.

-The outdoor lightweight concrete is mixed by using cement and coconut fiber dust.
-The coconut coir dust is a natural material that is made from coconut shells.
-As the coconut shells are usually an agricultural waste, it is considered an upcycled material.
-The lightweight concrete has strength, toughness, and is relatively crack free so it can be used in a variety of home decor and home furniture products.
+The lightweight outdoor concrete is mixed using cement and coconut fiber dust.
+The coconut coir dust is a natural material made from coconut shells.
+As coconut shells are usually agricultural waste, they are considered an upcycled material.
+The lightweight concrete has strength and toughness and is relatively crack-free so it can be used in various home decor and furniture products.

 This cement and coconut fiber dust is a material that continues to gain popularity.
 Here are many of the reasons why we are so fascinated by this new material.